sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 Agent entities are responsible for creating [check and metrics events][7] to send to the [backend event pipeline][2].
 The Sensu agent is available for Linux, macOS, and Windows.
 See the [installation guide][1] to install the agent.

-_Note: Time clocks should be synchronized to a central NTP server.
-Out of sync time clocks may cause issues with metric and check alerts._

 ## Creating monitoring events using service checks